 Knives, or Scissors with blades longer than 4 Inches

-Despite having a practical function in the home, even kitchen knives can pose a significant safety risk onboard a cruise liner.
+Despite having a practical function in the home, even kitchen knives can pose a significant safety risk on board a cruise liner.
 We want you to be safe and reduce the risk of accidents during your holiday, which means that even scissors with blades longer than 4 inches will have to be left at home.

 Irons & Steamers